 “THORONG LA PASS & ANNAPURNA SANCTUARY”

-- Marsyangdi and Kali Gandaki Valleys
+- Travel to the Marsyangdi and Kali Gandaki Valleys

-- Breathtaking Thorong La Pass
+- Cross the breathtaking Thorong La Pass

-- Incredible Himalayan Scenery
+- Incredible Himalayan mountain scenery

-- Staying in mountain lodges
+- Staying in family-run mountain lodges

-- Annapurna Sanctuary & Base Camp
+- Visit the Annapurna Sanctuary & Base Camp

 The classic Annapurna Circuit trek first became accessible to the world of adventure travelers as recently as 1977, when the Nepalese Government derestricted the Manang Valley, which had previously been closed on account of its proximity to the Tibetan border.
 Providing a combination of spectacular high mountain scenery, picturesque lowland farms and villages, a wealth of cultural interest and a challenging pass crossing, the Annapurna Circuit trek is justifiably popular.
 We start out from Besisahar, ascending the surprisingly wild and unspoiled Marsyangdi Valley to reach the north side of the Annapurna Massif.
 In terms of its sheer scale, the valley of the Marsyangdi is unsurpassed.
 Throughout our walk, we enjoy regular contact with friendly villagers, as well as ever-changing panoramas of some of the world’s greatest peaks, including Manaslu and the Annapurnas.